crazyc4t/blog/content/about.md

 * * *

-## Contact me

-You can contact me via email!

-saidneder1@gmail.com

-Or message me via Discord!
-(Preferred method)

-DarthNeder#2142

-I will certainly reply you back!

 ## Donations

 If you wish to contribute to my work, I will be forever grateful!
-The funds from my donations will go directly into my goal that is a [Arduino uno board](https://store-usa.arduino.cc/products/arduino-uno-rev3) for experimenting and making more blogposts!
+The funds from my donations will go directly into my university funding, so thank you for helping me achieve my dreams!

 ### Crypto